Maryland's rich equestrian heritage evokes a variety of traditions

 Events run gamut from racing to jousting to show jumping

-Maryland gallops into full stride with a rich equestrian culture on full display.
-The most visible tradition might be the Preakness Stakes, but horse enthusiasts can enjoy a wide offering of events and activities.
+Maryland gallops into full stride with a rich equestrian culture on display.
+The most visible tradition might be the Preakness Stakes, but horse enthusiasts can enjoy a wide variety of events and activities year-round.

 Here are some of the highlights from around the state: